MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Add-CMDistributionPoint.md

 ```

 ### -AllowPreStaging
-Indicates that the distribution point can pre-stage contents.
+Indicates that the distribution point can prestage contents.

 ```yaml
 Type: SwitchParameter